debops-contrib/docs/docs/adding-roles.rst

 If you maintain a DebOps Contrib role, you are encouraged to add your role to this end user documentation.

-For this, check how DebOps_ does documentation but looking at `debops/docs`_ and for examples you can checkout an up-to-date role from the `DebOps Status page`_.
+For this, check how DebOps_ does documentation by looking at `debops/docs`_ and for examples you can checkout an up-to-date role from the `DebOps Status page`_.
 The links defined in `DebOps docs global.rst`_ can also be used for DebOps Contribs roles.
 The file gets injected into the docs build the same way as for DebOps_ itself.